k1nho/Anime-List/README.md

 ### Streaming system

-The streaming routes displays links to anime provided by an specific streaming service (Hulu, Crunchyroll, Funimation, ect).
+The streaming route displays links to anime provided by an specific streaming service (Hulu, Crunchyroll, Funimation, ect).